kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-python-app-with-opentelemetry-collector-and-tracetest.md

 The `docker-compose.yaml` file and `Dockerfile` in the root directory are for the Python app.

 ### 2. Tracetest
-The `docker-compose.yaml` file, `collector.config.yaml`, `tracetest-provision.yaml`, and `tracetest.config.yaml` in the `tracetest` directory are for the setting up Tracetest and the OpenTelemetry Collector.
+The `docker-compose.yaml` file, `collector.config.yaml`, `tracetest-provision.yaml`, and `tracetest-config.yaml` in the `tracetest` directory are for setting up Tracetest and the OpenTelemetry Collector.

 The `tracetest` directory is self-contained and will run all the prerequisites for enabling OpenTelemetry traces and trace-based testing with Tracetest.